smof/AxSGenerator/README.md

 A list of full names can be generated via <a href="http://www.github.com/smof/NameGenerator">NameGenerator</a>
 <br/>
 <br/>
-<b>Use as-is, not warranty.
+<b>Use as-is, no warranty.
 Fork, copy, modify, distribute, as long as attribution is left in place</b>